sourceduty/Computational_Reactor/README.md

 #
 ### Computational Variant Reactor (CVR) Concept Model

 This architectural model provides a comprehensive outline of the key components and their interactions in a Computational Variant Reactor (CVR) simulation system.
 Each module plays a vital role in ensuring accurate, efficient, and safe simulation of reactor behaviors under various conditions.
+A Computational Variant Reactor (CVR) is a system or framework used in computational biology and bioinformatics to model, analyze, and predict the effects of genetic variants.
+It integrates various computational methods and tools to handle large-scale genetic data.

 .........................................................................................